 Swirled with caramel-y brown sugar, rich butter, and aromatic cinnamon and cloves, starchy sweet potatoes are topped with a layer of gooey marshmallows and baked to perfection.
-Eating a serving of this sweet potato casserole is practically like enjoying a little dessert alongside your dinner!
+Eating a serving of this Southern sweet potato casserole is practically like enjoying a little dessert alongside your Thanksgiving dinner!

 Although this sweet potato casserole does take almost an hour to make, it’s truly a no-fuss dish.
 I find that it only takes about 20 minutes to completely prepare and assemble your casserole; the rest of the cooking time is spent waiting for your potatoes and marshmallows to brown in the oven.

 This leaves you time to prepare other sides or your main dish—plus you’ll get to enjoy the warm and delicious smells of brown sugar, marshmallows, vanilla, cinnamon, and cloves wafting all through the house!

 Why You’ll Love This Side Dish

 I know you’re going to love this sweet potato casserole because it:

 - Is full of classic fall flavors

 - Is a family favorite sure to evoke feelings of comfort and nostalgia